 What are those tiny flesh-colored bumps on your skin?

-Children are out of school for the summer, which means summer camps, swimming pools, sports and amusement parks are bustling.
-While often fun, these activities increase children’s exposure to sharing clothes or equipment, such as swimming kickboards, wrestling mats or baseball gear.
-As a result, the skin infection Molluscum contagiosum can easily be transmitted between kids.
+When children participate in certain sports and activities, they may share clothes or equipment, such as swimming kickboards, wrestling mats or baseball gear.
+As a result, the skin infection Molluscum contagiosum can easily be transmitted.

 The American Academy of Dermatology explains children are more prone to Molluscum contagiosum due to having increased physical contact with other kids.
 The condition is contagious, and one of the most vulnerable ways to be exposed to the virus is through sharing items, such as toys, towels, clothes or gym mats that already are contaminated with the infection.
 They note another way the virus transfers to other body parts is when you scratch the bumps and then touch another area of your body.